 In August 2012, Sarah graduated from The Institute of Integrative Nutrition program through State University of New York (SUNY) as a Health Coach.
 Visit Sarah’s website Bewellknoxville.com to find out more about her Personalized Wellness Programs and sign up for your free initial health consultation.
 Sarah is committed to help you integrate yoga, massage, and nutrition into your daily life so you can live a healthy, fulfilling, and joyful life.

 Classes with Kim are creative, challenging, and carefully crafted.

-Kim has special interest and training in using yoga therapeutically and believes every body can do yoga – and enjoy it! when the individual and their goals are taken into consideration.
-She enjoys offering private sessions for students looking for relief from injury, or inquisitive students looking to up-level their practice.
+Kim has special interest and training in using Yoga therapeutically and believes everybody can develop a beneficial Yoga practice when the individual and their specific goals are considered.
+She enjoys offering tailored private sessions for students beginning a Yoga practice, recovering from injury, or looking for a challenge.

 Judson began his yoga practice in 1998 under a group of Integral yogis in Georgia at the Athens Yoga Center during a search for a spiritual community.
 After waiting far too long, he did his teacher training under Stephanie Keach at the Asheville Yoga Center in 2007 and has loved every minute of teaching since then.

 Judson’s classes include Mindful Hatha Yoga, a gently-paced class focusing on unifying your mind and body while strengthening both, as well as a repeating six-week series for absolute beginners.
 He enjoys teaching karma (pay-what-you-can) classes because it opens participation up to all sorts of people who might not otherwise experience yoga.
 All his classes are beginner-friendly by design, and he enjoys answering questions during class.